Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 ServiceProxy add route to your application.
 Requests that will be sended to this route will be proxied to the Java Services.
 Authentication header would be added to request automatically.

-> Notice, that we could proxy request only to that Java services that deployed to the same cloudfoundry environment where your application is.
+>**Note**:  Notice, that we could proxy request only to that Java services that deployed to the same cloudfoundry environment where your application is.

 ###Usage